Controlling energy delivery with bistable nanostructures: Design principles for controlled energy delivery

 \subsection{Charging the Machine}

-In order for the Source to drive the Machine over its barrier, the energy profile of the Source needs to be steeper near $s\approx 1.2$ (the vertical dashed line).
-To achieve this, Fig.~\ref{fig:mechanism_explainer}\textsf{F} modifies $\ES(s)$ so that the energy capacity is significantly increased, and also the position of the barrier is moved slightly to the left.
-This has the desired effect as the energy barrier of the green path is now reduced to $2.9\,\kT$, while only slightly increasing the barrier of the yellow path ($3.9\,\kT$).
-As before, the details of this new energy profile matter, and achieving the right balance between different features (including slopes and curvatures) of $\ES(s)$ is not trivial.
-We again utilize our differentiable state-based model (Methods) to navigate these features.
+The energy released by ATP hydrolysis does not simply dissipate as heat, but rather is harnessed to drive a conformational change in the motor protein, creating the power stroke that drives function.
+The analogous step here is using the energy stored in the Source, once activated, to drive the Machine into its own high-energy state.
+In order to provide the necessary forces, the energy profile of the Source needs to be steeper just to the right of its transition state.
+Figure~\ref{fig:mechanism_explainer}\textsf{F} accomplishes this while modifying $\ES(s)$ so that the energy capacity is significantly increased, and also the position of the barrier is moved slightly to the left.
+This has the desired effect as the energy barrier of the purple path is now reduced to $3.1\,\kT$, while only slightly increasing the barrier of the gray path.
+As before, the details of this new energy profile matter, and achieving the right balance between different features (including slopes and curvatures) of $\ES(s)$ is achieved again through our differentiable state-based model.

+We start by using the transition pathways and transition states shown \eg in Fig.~\ref{fig:mechanism_explainer}\textsf{E} to approximate all transition rates~\cite{kram40,hang90}, and calculate the mean first-passage time, $\mathcal{T}_{\Mu\Sc\to\Mc\Su}$ of the coupled reaction, \ie, going from the bottom left state to the top right state.
+We then construct a loss function

+where we have normalized by the mean first-passage time of the Machine charging on its own.
+We also include constraints $\mathcal{C}(\theta)$ on energy barriers and lengths to ensure that the solutions are physically relevant (see SM).
+These quantities depend on the underlying model parameters $\theta$, and we use methods of Automatic Differentiation~\cite{jax2018github,jaxmd2020,bayd18,rume86,weng64} to numerically calculate the gradient $\nabla_\theta \mathcal{L}$, allowing us to exploit standard gradient-based optimization routines to minimize $\mathcal{L}$.
+Fig.~\ref{fig:optimization}\textsf{A} shows $\mathcal{L}$ during optimization, starting from the parameters in Fig.~\ref{fig:mechanism_explainer}\textsf{D-E} and resulting in the parameters in Fig.~\ref{fig:mechanism_explainer}\textsf{F-G}.
+The loss decreases by almost three orders of magnitude, and Fig.~\ref{fig:optimization}\textsf{B} shows that the mean first-passage time of the coupled reaction is significantly smaller than the uncoupled reaction times.
+A more detailed discussion can be found in the SM.